-These guidelines show what conservation and maintenance issues should be considered before undertaking any new work on a heritage place.
+This online fact sheet shows what conservation and maintenance issues you should consider before you undertake any new work on a heritage place.

 Important conservation principles

-The following principles for preserving and enhancing the value of a heritage building are in line with the Burra Charter, which provides guidance for conserving and managing places of cultural significance.
+The following principles for preserving and enhancing the value of a heritage building are in line with the Burra Charter.
+The charter provides guidance for conserving and managing places of cultural significance.

 Do as little as possible, but as much as necessary

-- consider that a building’s heritage significance can be preserved or restored but not improved by changing it into something it is not (e.g. trying to transform a modest cottage into a grand house).
+- You can preserve or restore a building’s heritage significance, but not improve it, by changing it into something it is not (e.g. trying to transform a modest cottage into a grand house).

 Repair where possible

-- look after the original material and components of a heritage place or building as they are integral to its cultural significance
+- Look after the original material and components of a heritage place or building.
+They are integral to its cultural significance.

 Reconstruct only with physical or documentary evidence

-- contact Council for information on the cultural heritage significance of the place
+- Contact Brisbane City Council for information on the cultural heritage significance of the place.

 Undertaking conservation work

-Careful planning, based on the specific needs of the building or site’s specific requirements, is essential to carry out conservation work and make alterations without detracting from the heritage place’s significance.
+Careful planning is essential to carry out conservation work and make alterations without detracting from the heritage place’s significance.
+Base planning on the specific needs of the building or site’s specific requirements.

-All conservation and adaptation projects on a heritage place should be thoroughly researched before any decisions are made about construction work.
+You should thoroughly research all conservation and adaptation projects before you make any decisions about construction work.

 It is not just the original house on the site that may be important.
-Other elements such as fences, gates, outbuildings and gardens all make a contribution to its heritage significance and should be considered before undertaking any work.
+Before undertaking any work, you should also consider other elements such as fences, gates, outbuildings and gardens.
+These items all make a contribution to the building's heritage significance.

-- re-open verandahs if possible and reinstate original features to help restore the house’s original appearance, increase ventilation and provide a shaded, semi-outdoor environment
+- Re-open verandahs if possible and reinstate original features to help restore the house’s original appearance.
+It will also increase ventilation and provide a shaded, semi-outdoor environment.

-- avoid closing in verandahs as this can detract from the appearance of the house, as well as affecting interior ventilation, light and temperature
+- Avoid closing in verandahs.
+This can detract from the appearance of the house, as well as affecting interior ventilation, light and temperature.

 Roofing and guttering

-- conserve original roof sheeting as much as possible - sheeting usually comprised galvanised steel sheeting in short lengths, fixed with lead-headed nails and finished with scribed hip and ridge capping
+- Conserve original roof sheeting as much as possible.
+Sheeting is usually made of galvanised steel sheeting in short lengths.
+It is fixed with lead-headed nails and finished with scribed hip and ridge capping.

-- replace original roof sheeting if required with long lengths of galvanised sheets and cyclone screw fixings, which provide better protection and only slightly change the appearance
+- Replace original roof sheeting if required with long lengths of galvanised sheets and cyclone screw fixings.
+These provide better protection and only slightly change the appearance.

-- avoid using materials such as modern, square-rib profile roofing, metal tiles, square guttering, PVC downpipes and uncoated zincalume sheeting as they detract from the appearance and cultural significance of a heritage building
+- Avoid using materials such as modern square-rib profile roofing, metal tiles, square guttering, PVC downpipes and uncoated zincalume sheeting.
+They detract from the appearance and cultural significance of a heritage building.

-- conserve early guttering as much as possible - galvanised half round or ogee profile and later quad and downpipes were mostly round or rectangular galvanised steel, and often painted to fit the colour scheme of the building.
+- Conserve early guttering as much as possible.
+Galvanised half-round or ogee profile and later quad and downpipes were mostly round or rectangular galvanised steel.
+Gutters were often painted to fit the colour scheme of the building.

-- remove timber damaged by rot or termites – cut off and dovetail (splice) a new piece in where there is enough of the section remaining for structural performance, or reinforce timber members with bolted steel plates
+- Remove timber damaged by rot or termites.
+Cut off and dovetail (splice) in a new piece where there is enough of the section remaining for structural performance.
+Alternatively, reinforce timber members with bolted steel plates.

 Undertaking maintenance work